-- 1. B. Ram "Fundamentals of Microprocessors and Microcomputers "DhanpatRai and Sons. - 'Computers as Components- Principles of Embedded Computing System Design', Wayne Wolf, Elsevier (2nd Edition)
+- 1. B. Ram "Fundamentals of Microprocessors and Microcomputers "DhanpatRai and Sons. - 2.
+'Computers as Components- Principles of Embedded Computing System Design', Wayne Wolf, Elsevier (2nd Edition) - 3.
+Advanced μp & peripherals- A.K.
+Raj & KM Bhardhadi, TMF 2nd Edition

 Upon completion of this course, the student will be able to